sf-wdi-22-23/modules-23/w04-associations-and-auth/d1-dawn-embedded-mongo-associations/README.md

 ## Embedded Data Example: To-Do Lists

-Image you had a database of todo `Lists`, each with many `Todos`.
+Imagine you have a database of todo `Lists`, each with many `Todos`.
 Since todos only belong to one list, you could use embedded data to store todos inside the list they belong to.
 If you needed to update or delete a todo, you would first need to find the associated list, then the todo to update or delete.

 ```js
 // List model